-Assets first placed into service on or after August 6, 1997: Compute depreciation or amortization under either the Internal Revenue Code in effect for the year in which the return is filed or the Internal Revenue Code as amended to August 5, 1997, at the taxpayer's option.

-An asset placed in service before January 1, 1997, must continue to be depreciated or amortized under the method elected for Wisconsin purposes for the year in which it was placed in service.

-- For property placed in service after December 31, 1982, a taxpayer that claimed investment tax credit for federal purposes could either (a) claim the full 10% credit and reduce the depreciable basis of the property by one-half of the credit, or (b) in the case of regular investment credit property, claim a reduced credit and depreciate the full cost of the property.
+- For assets first placed into service on or after January 1, 1998, a partnership may compute depreciation or amortization under either the Internal Revenue Code in effect for the year for which the return is filed or the Internal Revenue Code as amended to December 31, 1996, at the taxpayer's option.
+An asset placed in service before January 1, 1998, must continue to be depreciated or amortized under the method elected for Wisconsin purposes for the year in which it was placed in service. - For property placed in service after December 31, 1982, a taxpayer that claimed investment tax credit for federal purposes could either (a) claim the full 10% credit and reduce the depreciable basis of the property by one-half of the credit, or (b) in the case of regular investment credit property, claim a reduced credit and depreciate the full cost of the property.
 A partnership that claimed the regular investment tax credit and reduced the depreciable basis of the property for federal purposes could compute depreciation on the full (unreduced) basis of the property for Wisconsin purposes. - Wages that aren't deductible for federal purposes because they were used in computing the federal targeted jobs credit may be deducted for Wisconsin purposes. - 3.
 Adjustments required for modifications prescribed in Wisconsin law

-Most modifications required to figure a partner's Wisconsin net income are computed by that partner rather than at the partner-ship level.
+Most modifications required to figure a partner's Wisconsin net income are computed by that partner rather than at the partnership level.
 This includes many of the modifications prescribed in section 71.05(6) to (12), (19), and (20), Wisconsin Statutes.
 However, several types of modifications may be reportable by the partnership in column c, including the following:

-- The amount of development zones credits computed by the partnership must be shown as an addition to ordinary income on line 1, column c. - State taxes and taxes of the District of Columbia that are value-added taxes, single business taxes, or taxes on or measured by all or a portion of net income, gross income, gross receipts, or capital stock are not deductible by partnerships.
-These amounts must be shown as additions to ordinary income on line 1, column c. - Certain basis differences are treated as modifications.
+- The amount of development zones credit computed by the partnership must be shown as an addition to ordinary income on line 1, column c. - The amount of manufacturer's sales tax credit computed by the partnership plus manufacturer's sales tax credits passed through from other entities must be shown as an addition to ordinary income on line 1, column c. - State taxes and taxes of the District of Columbia that are valueadded taxes, single business taxes, or taxes on or measured by all or a portion of net income, gross income, gross receipts, or capital stock are not deductible by partnerships.
+These amounts must be shown as additions to ordinary income on line 1, column c.

+- Certain basis differences are treated as modifications.
 For example, for Wisconsin purposes, property taxes paid on vacant land had to be capitalized for 1964 and prior taxable years.
 A transitional adjustment must be made for this basis difference upon disposition of the property.
 Recompute the gain or loss on federal Form 4797 or federal Schedule D, as appropriate, by substituting the Wisconsin basis for the federal basis.
-Show the difference as a modification in column C. - Income reported on line 16 or 17 that is exempt for federal purposes but taxable by Wisconsin, such as state and local government bond interest, is shown as a subtraction in column c.
+Show the difference as a modification in column c. - Income reported on line 16 or 17 that is exempt for federal purposes but taxable by Wisconsin, such as state and local government bond interest, is shown as a subtraction in column c.
 If more income is nontaxable for Wisconsin purposes than for federal purposes, show the additional amount of exempt income as an addition.
 The Wisconsin amount in column d is the amount of tax-exempt income for Wisconsin purposes. - Expenses on line 18 that are nondeductible federally but deductible for Wisconsin purposes are shown as subtractions in column c.
 If more expenses are nondeductible for Wisconsin purposes than for federal purposes, show the additional amount of nondeductible expenses as an addition.
 The Wisconsin amount in column d is the nondeductible expense for Wisconsin purposes.